 There are two meditation teachers I return to time and time again — and both have some free offerings!

 Drawing on the Tibetan school of Buddhism, Kirat incorporates mindfulness and introspection into the sessions she guides —and her British accent is super soothing.
 She teaches regularly through Heal Haus (I practice with her online through this NYC-based studio every Tuesday!) and Alo Moves.
-Every two weeks, Kirat has a free Friday mediation, which she publicises through her newsletter and on Instagram.
+Kirat also has weekly free mediation sessions, which she publicises through her newsletter and on Instagram.

 Daughter of the teacher who brought restorative yoga into the mainstream (gotta love Judith Hanson Lasater!), Lizzie’s monthly free sessions are all about ease.
 They’re mostly like the relaxation bit at the end of a yoga class, but she sometimes incorporates restorative yoga postures.
 Sign up for Lizzie’s Sunday Savasana Series newsletter for registration info.